ChainSafe/ChainBridge/README.md

 ChainBridge requires keys to sign and submit transactions, and to identify each bridge node on chain.

 To use secure keys, see `chainbridge accounts --help`.
-(TODO: Document `KEYSTORE_PASSWORD` env var and keystore path flag).
+The keystore password can be supplied with the `KEYSTORE_PASSWORD` environment variable.

 For testing purposes, chainbridge provides 5 test keys.
 The can be used with `--testkey <name>`, where `name` is one of `Alice`, `Bob`, `Charlie`, `Dave`, or `Eve`.